demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 There is no context output for this command.
 ### xdr-insert-parsed-alert
 ***
-Upload alert from external alert sources in Cortex XDR format.
+Uploads an alert from external alert sources in Cortex XDR format.
 Cortex XDR displays alerts that are parsed successfully in related incidents and views.
 You can send 600 alerts per minute.
 Each request can contain a maximum of 60 alerts.